-Like all students enrolled in ENGL 1B, you will write a Self-Reflection Essay and create an e-Portfolio on Portfolium (in Canvas) for this course.
-You will create your e-Portfolio individually.
+Like all students enrolled in ENGL 1B, you will write a Self-Reflection Essay and create a Portfolio in Canvas for this course.
+You will create your Portfolio individually.
 This assignment will serve as your final project of the semester (instead of a traditional final exam).